 - Appa Head Coordinators are three students who serve as “leaders of leaders” in Appa’s community of Trip Leaders and participants.
 They work closely with the Appa Campus Minister and Graduate Assistants and dedicate their time overseeing all Appa Council committees and much of the behind-the-scenes work that goes into Appa.

-Applications for leadership positions are released on March 22, 2020.
+Applications for leadership positions are released by the end of March.
 Selections will made by the end of April.

 Thank you for considering a donation to the Appa Volunteers.
 Your tax-deductible donation is a valuable investment in a learning experience that many Boston College students will carry with them for the rest of their lives.